Crazy Eddie

-Beginnings
+Background

-Eddie Antar (December 18, 1947 - September 10, 2016) was born in Brooklyn, New York City to a family of Syrian Jewish origin.
-His grandparents, Murad and Tera Antar, moved to Brooklyn from Aleppo, Syria.
-Murad and Tera worked in their market stalls alongside Arabs, including Egyptians, other Syrians, as well as Turks.
-Eddie's father Sam Antar was a retailer, and it was no surprise to the family that Eddie also became a retailer.
+Eddie Antar (December 18, 1947–September 10, 2016) was born in Brooklyn, New York City, to a family of Syrian Jewish origin.
+His grandparents moved to Brooklyn from Aleppo, Syria.
+Antar's father, Sam Antar, was a retailer.

-The predecessor to Crazy Eddie was a consumer electronics shop called Sight And Sound.
-It was a property of ERS Electronics, a company owned by Sam M. Antar, his son Eddie Antar, and Eddie's cousin Ronnie Gindi.
-Sight And Sound, located on Kings Highway in Brooklyn, began operation in 1969 and offered electronics at regular prices.
-Due to his aggressive sales techniques, Eddie quickly became known as "Crazy Eddie", but within eighteen months the shop (as well as Eddie and Ronnie) was nearly bankrupt.
-Eddie bought out Gindi's one-third ownership stake of Sight And Sound, and Sam M. Antar retained his one-third stake but left the day-to-day operations to Eddie.
-In 1971, the Sight And Sound store on Kings Highway was renamed Crazy Eddie.
-Eddie continued his sales tactics with the renamed Crazy Eddie shop, but this time was successful.
-Eventually, Eddie closed that location and relocated the business to a bigger shop, just a few blocks from Sight And Sound's old location.
-In 1973, Antar opened the second Crazy Eddie location in Syosset, New York.
-A third followed during 1975, located in Greenwich Village.
-That year, Antar established a corporate main office on Coney Island Avenue in Brooklyn.
-By 1977, two more stores had been opened, with one located on East Fordham Road in The Bronx and the other being the first Crazy Eddie location in New Jersey, located on the southbound side of Route 17 in Paramus.
-By 1981, Crazy Eddie was operating ten locations, one of which was a new flagship location located on East 57th Street on Manhattan's Upper East Side.
+The predecessor to Crazy Eddie was a consumer electronics store called Sight and Sound.
+It was operated by ERS Electronics, a company owned by Sam M. Antar, Eddie Antar, and Eddie Antar's cousin Ronnie Gindi.
+Sight and Sound, located on Kings Highway in Brooklyn, began operations in 1969.
+Eddie Antar became known as "Crazy Eddie" for his sales approach.
+Within eighteen months, the store was near bankruptcy.
+Eddie Antar later bought out Gindi's ownership stake, and Sam M. Antar retained an ownership interest while leaving day-to-day operations to Eddie Antar.
+In 1971, the Kings Highway store was renamed Crazy Eddie.

+During the 1970s, the company expanded beyond Brooklyn.
+A second location opened in Syosset, New York, in 1973, followed by a third location in Greenwich Village in 1975.
+The company established a corporate office on Coney Island Avenue in Brooklyn that year.
+By 1977, it had opened additional stores, including locations in The Bronx and in Paramus, New Jersey, along Route 17.
+By 1981, Crazy Eddie operated ten locations, including a Manhattan store on East 57th Street on the Upper East Side.